Culture, Arts & Media

 Kosha Dillz may never fit a standard greatness argument built on radio dominance or chart power.
 That is fine.
 His significance sits somewhere else.

 He helped make visible a corner of Jewish cultural life that is often present but rarely centered: secular, playful, anxious, self-mocking, proudly ethnic, and still eager to connect.
-People who would never walk into a synagogue lecture or a federation event might still meet a version of Jewishness at one of his shows and recognize it as alive, current, and weird in a good way.
+People who would never walk into a synagogue lecture or a federation event might still meet a version of Jewishness at one of his shows and recognize it as alive and wonderfully strange.

 He belongs to a longer Jewish comic tradition, just routed through rap